Cango Reports $452.8 Million Net Loss for 2025 Amid AI Infrastructure Pivot

 Total operating costs and expenses for 2025 reached $1.1 billion.
 Fourth-quarter expenses of $456.0 million included an $81.4 million impairment loss on mining machines and a $171.4 million loss from changes in the fair value of Bitcoin collateral.
 The company attributed the operating loss of $276.6 million in the fourth quarter primarily to the decline in Bitcoin prices.

-During the fiscal year, Cango completed the termination of its American Depositary Receipt (ADR) program and transitioned to a direct listing on the New York Stock Exchange.
+During the fiscal year, Cango (NYSE: CANG) completed the termination of its American Depositary Receipt (ADR) program and transitioned to a direct listing on the New York Stock Exchange.
 The company also appointed a new senior management team to oversee its evolution into a global AI infrastructure provider, operating under the EcoHash brand to develop AI inference solutions.

 Following the close of the fiscal year, Cango sold approximately $305 million worth of Bitcoin in February 2026.
 The sale, which reduced the company's digital asset reserves by 60%, was intended to repay debt and provide capital for its strategic pivot toward AI infrastructure.
 The company also reported a 30% reduction in its operating hashrate in early 2026 due to market conditions and site retrofits.